kianmeng/epubcheck/README.md

 ### Command line usage examples

-Validata all epub files in the current directory:
+Validate all epub files in the current directory:

 ```
 $ epubcheck